-The Dario Hotel is a charming, colonial property located just 100 metres from the Parque Central in the historic centre of Granada and only a few minutes from the great lake of Nicaragua.
+The Dario Hotel is a charming, colonial property located just 100 meters from the Parque Central in the historic center of Granada and only a few minutes from the great lake of Nicaragua.

 Please note this hotel is located right opposite the main bars so on occasion it can get a little noisy but generally it does not go on too late.

 Speak to someone